How to write cold emails that get replies in 2026

 Your follow-up strategy is as important as your initial email.
 But follow-ups shouldn't just say "checking in" or "following up on my last email."
 Each follow-up should add new value.

-- Email 2 (Day 3): Share a relevant case study or piece of content
+Share a relevant case study or piece of content that demonstrates expertise in their area.

 The breakup email often generates the highest response rate because it creates urgency without being pushy.